-Australian Institute of Health and Welfare (2020) Incidence of insulin-treated diabetes in Australia., AIHW, Australian Government, accessed 09 December 2021
+Australian Institute of Health and Welfare (2022) Incidence of insulin-treated diabetes in Australia, AIHW, Australian Government, accessed 27 June 2022.

 Get citations as an Endnote file:

 The methods to create the National (insulin-treated) Diabetes Register (NDR) have changed in recent years.
 These include: